-A gateway IP address can be entered to allow communication with devices not located on the local K-Frame system network.
+A gateway IP address can be entered to allow communication with devices not located on the local GV switcher system network.
 Communication outside the local network requires using a configured network gateway server, a description of which is beyond the scope of this document.
 See your network administrator for information about gateway server installation and configuration.

-K-Frame Default IP Addresses On Isolated Network
+Default IP Addresses On Isolated Network

-Each K-Frame system is shipped with default IP addresses.
-Grass Valley has chosen these default IP addresses to make K-Frame configuration easy.
-K-Frame devices should communicate with each other right out of the box when properly connected on an isolated network.
+Each system is shipped with default IP addresses.
+Grass Valley has chosen these default IP addresses to make configuration easy.
+GV switcher devices should communicate with each other right out of the box when properly connected on an isolated network.